 The decision regarding patients' access to sensitive results was one that involved numerous discussions and engagement with various groups.
 Lengthy discussions among providers in the Provider Advisory Committee about the potential impact and implications were conducted; citizens were consulted through focus groups and surveys to understand the patient perspective on access to sensitive results.
 Discussions also included understanding technology and integration requirements, and learning what other jurisdictions have done to incorporate or exclude sensitive information.

 Patients cannot delete or modify any of the provincially sourced information.
 They can, however, modify or delete information that they entered themselves or uploaded from a device.

 All patient-entered health information such as allergies, medical conditions, appointment reminders, information uploaded from health devices etc. will remain in MySaskHealthRecord and will not be sent to other health systems.

 No, patients will not be able to message health care providers from MySaskHealthRecord.

 Health care providers will not be able to log in to thier patients' MySaskHealthRecord accounts.

 Patients with a MySaskHealthRecord account will be able to access their results and personal health information prior to an appointment and may have questions about their information.

 MySaskHealthRecord is not intended to create any additional responsibilities for providers, but instead, act as a tool that patients can use to view, monitor and track their personal health information in a way that may benefit their health care experience.
 MySaskHealthRecord may help patients better understand their health conditions and optimize their appointments with health care providers by allowing them to prepare in advance.

 Saskatchewan health care providers are not required to learn or use MySaskHealthRecord.
-However, providers should be aware that patients may now have access to their personal health information, including laboratory test results, immunization history, medical imaging reports, and clinical visit history.
+However, providers should be aware that patients may now have access to their personal health information, including laboratory test results, immunization history, prescription history, medical imaging reports, and clinical visit history.